 \begin{lem} Suppose $Q$ is a decomposable query clause.
 Then, the \textbf{SepDeQ} rule separates $Q$ into narrower query clauses and narrower guarded clauses. \end{lem} \begin{proof} By the definitions of query clauses and guarded clauses. \end{proof}

 Next, we consider the \textbf{SepIndeQ} rule. \begin{rem} Suppose $Q$ is an indecomposable query clause.
-Then, the \textbf{SepIndeQ} rule is applicable to $Q$ if and only if there exists a surface literal in $Q$ containing both isolated variables and chained variables. \end{rem} \begin{proof} By the definition of the \textbf{SepIndeQ} rule. \end{proof} Based on the observation of Remark \ref{rem:sepindq}, we look at how the \textbf{SepIndeQ} rule is applied to indecomposable query clauses. \begin{lem} Suppose $Q$ is an indecomposable query clause, in which a surface literal contains both chained variables and isolated variables.
-Then, the \textbf{SepIndeQ} rule separates~$Q$ into narrower query clauses and narrower Horn guarded clauses. \end{lem} \begin{proof} Suppose $C_1 = C \lor \lnot A(\overline x, \overline y) \lor D$ is an indecomposable query clause, and suppose $\lnot P(\overline x) \lor D$ and $C \lor \lnot A(\overline x, \overline y) \lor P(\overline x)$ are the \textbf{SepIndeQ} conclusions of $C_1$.
+Then, the \textbf{SepIndeQ} rule applies to $Q$ if and only if there exists a surface literal in $Q$ containing both isolated variables and chained variables. \end{rem} \begin{proof} By the definition of the \textbf{SepIndeQ} rule. \end{proof} Based on the observation of Remark \ref{rem:sepindq}, we look at how the \textbf{SepIndeQ} rule is applied to indecomposable query clauses. \begin{lem} Suppose $Q$ is an indecomposable query clause, and $Q$ has a surface literal containing both chained variables and isolated variables.
+Then, \textbf{SepIndeQ} can separate $Q$ into narrower query clauses and narrower Horn guarded clauses. \end{lem} \begin{proof} Suppose $C_1 = C \lor \lnot A(\overline x, \overline y) \lor D$ is an indecomposable query clause, and suppose $\lnot P(\overline x) \lor D$ and $C \lor \lnot A(\overline x, \overline y) \lor P(\overline x)$ are the \textbf{SepIndeQ} conclusions of $C_1$.

-First consider $\lnot P(\overline x) \lor D$.
+First, consider $\lnot P(\overline x) \lor D$.
 As $D$ is a query clause, $\lnot P(\overline x) \lor D$ is a query clause.
 By the facts that all variables in $\lnot P(\overline x) \lor D$ occur in $C \lor \lnot A(\overline x, \overline y) \lor D$ and $\lnot P(\overline x) \lor D$ does not contain $\overline y$, $\lnot P(\overline x) \lor D$ is narrower than $C \lor \lnot A(\overline x, \overline y) \lor D$.